 The public cloud has introduced a profound paradigm shift in how enterprise organizations operate their technology environments.
-Periodic audits no longer work and continuous audits are the way of the present and future.
+Periodic audits no longer work and instead, continuously auditing your environment is the way of the present and future.
 The adoption of Cloud Service Providers (CSP) such as AWS, Azure, and Google Cloud (GCP) is accelerating and introducing a whole new set of risks.
 Now there are tens of thousands of compute pieces and an explosion of non-person identities with which to contend.
 Identities are now the perimeter.
-Cloud threats pose complex challenges for organizations, with 68% of business leaders claiming their risk is increasing.
+Cloud threats pose complex challenges for organizations, with 68% of business leaders claiming their risk increases.

 An audit is integral to an organization’s security program and standard operating procedure for enterprise businesses across all verticals.
 Presently, however, organizations struggle to audit their cloud security controls effectively.
 With the old auditing method, we saw periodic auditing happening quarterly, biannually, or – even worse – annually.
-It's not enough and will no longer keep your organization secure.
+It’s not enough and will no longer keep your organization secure.
 The cloud moves much faster than periodic auditing can cover.
-The solution is continuous audit.
+How is the solution is continuously auditing?

 Teams perform a comprehensive review of an org’s security controls to ensure that they are correctly implemented and functioning as expected.
 Organizations evaluate the security controls against criteria based on external regulations and established control frameworks.